Hofls/devops/tracing/tracing.md

     * Shop service sends request to Inventory and Plan services, which send requests to other services
     * Tracing system shows them all, helps to understand how system works, and where problems occur
 * How it works:
-    * Zipkin attaches IDs to requests (e.g. trace ID, to know which requests are related)
+    * Zipkin attaches IDs to requests (e.g. "trace ID" http header, to know which requests are related)